lingtalfi/Light_Events/personal/mydoc/pages/conception-notes.md

 The stopPropagation flag is also available, but not as a variable.
 Instead, by default, the propagation doesn't stop, and your method can stop the propagation by returning the special string **LightEventsService::STOP_PROPAGATION**.

-The dynamically registered listeners are executed *AFTER* the one registered statically.